top of page

 Pseudonymised or de-identified data

 This is information which has had identifiers (information that will identify the person it relates to) such as name, date of birth, address, contact information, removed and replaced by a code or unique ID that cannot be traced back to the person the information relates to.
 The patient data OPC receives from GP practices is pseudonymised data as the name of each patient has been replaced with a unique ID (see further information about the OPC quality improvement services, below).
-This pseudonymised data is still considered personal data under the GDPR even though OPC cannot directly attribute the information received to a named individual.
+This pseudonymised data is still considered personal data under the General Data Protection Regulation (‘GDPR’) even though OPC cannot directly attribute the information received to a named individual.
 Only the GP practice can reverse the unique IDs back to the patient’s name.

 Anonymised data

 This is information which cannot identify or re-identify an individual (directly or indirectly), either on its own or when combined with other information.
 Anonymised data is not personal data.
-The research data that OPC provides for ethics approved research is anonymised data as it does not contain any information such as name, date of birth, address, contact information etc and any unique ID that was attributed to the data for use with the OPC quality improvement services is removed before its inclusion on the research databases (see further information on the OPCRD and OPCRD-NEXUS, below).
+The research data that OPC provides for ethics approved research is anonymised data as it does not contain any information such as name, date of birth, address, contact information etc or any unique ID that was attributed to the data for use with the OPC quality improvement services is removed before its inclusion on the research databases (see further information on the OPCRD and OPCRD-NEXUS, below).

 Who we are and what we do